Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/thoughts/unorganized/sonic-ranking-2.md

 ## Sonic 3 [b/w](http://hrwiki.org/wiki/b/w) Knuckles

+And of course I've also been trying my hand at the Retroachievements set for Sonic 3 & Knuckles, but unlike Adventure 2 I did actually manage to finish this one.{{< sup "down" 1 >}} Having played all of the main 3 Genesis Sonics (I'm of the opinion that Sonic 3 + Sonic & Knuckles is and has always been a single complete game), I have to echo the common sentiment that 3 is absolutely the best, personal preference for 2 aside.
+The music is (mostly) top-notch, the level design and overall balance demonstrate the mastery that this team had built up since their first entry{{< sup "down" 2 >}}, and the graphics are some of the most beautiful and well-realized this era of gaming had to offer.
+It also does a great job of telling a story without words or lengthy cutscenes, something that Sonic CD also did, to slightly less success in my opinion.

+Hydrocity is two words.

 ## Sonic the Hedgehog 3 (Film)

+I said a lot more about this movie in my [2024 review post](/thoughts/unorganized/2024-review/#sonic-the-hedgehog-3), but in short, I really enjoyed it!
+General kids movie annoyances aside, it was a fun time, and a better exploration of these characters than I expected it to be.
+It feels like they've finally started to dial in the right balance of obligatory Hollywood stuff and genuine love for the source material, and I'm excited to see what's next.

 ## Sonic (Restaurant)

+Now this is a bit of an odd departure for this franchise.
+Rather than a game or a movie or a comic or anything sensible like that, this entry is a restaurant I guess?
+Not sure why the series went in this direction, but sure I guess.

+The food is nothing to write home about, just slightly below-average fast food fare.
+Their breakfast burritos are probably my favorite of the menu options I've tried, though I'll admit I also have a soft spot for their desserts and their pretzel sticks.
+Their fries are pretty unimpressive, which is one of the most unforgivable sins a fast food place can commit if you ask me.

+There's not much else here for the hardcore Sonic fan, unfortunately.
+There's no memorable characters and hardly any music, unless you count the guy behind the counter yelling "I don't know why you keep asking us about that stupid hedgehog, we're just a fast food restaurant, please just make your order already".

+It doesn't have any long boss fights, so I guess it beats out Sonic Superstars at least.

 ---

+And that's that for this update!
+Surprisingly I haven't listed anything lower than C yet, but I suppose it's only a matter of time before I have to take a look at the Game Gear games.

+---

 {{< tierlist >}}
     {{< tier label="S" color="no-repeat bottom 100% left 50% url('/img/thoughts/unorganized/scrunt.jpg'); background-size: 120%" >}}
+        {{< figure
+            src="/img/thoughts/unorganized/sonic-ranking/4747965-sonic-the-hedgehog-3-genesis-front-cover-thumb.jpg"
+            link="/img/thoughts/unorganized/sonic-ranking/4747965-sonic-the-hedgehog-3-genesis-front-cover.jpg"
+            alt="Sonic the Hedgehog 3 (Genesis)">}}
         {{< figure
             src="/img/thoughts/unorganized/sonic-ranking/4128226-sonic-the-hedgehog-2-genesis-front-cover-thumb.jpg"
             link="/img/thoughts/unorganized/sonic-ranking/4128226-sonic-the-hedgehog-2-genesis-front-cover.jpg"